-- Tip The cursor will change to an entity symbol once the Entity tool is clicked, so you can click to drop as many entities on the Data Model Window as you want. - 5.
-Right-click to return your mouse to the selection cursor. - 6.
+Tip The cursor will change to an entity symbol once the Entity tool is clicked, so you can click to drop as many entities on the Data Model Window as you want.

+- 5. Right-click to return your mouse to the selection cursor. - 6.
 Right-click the entity and open the Entity Editor.
 In the entity name field, type Customer, replacing the default entity name, Entity1 and then click OK. - 7.
 In the Domains folder of the Data Dictionary tab, locate the ID domain in the Numeric Domains folder.

-8. Click the ID domain (do not release your mouse), drag it onto the Customer entity, and then release it just below the entity's name, which is the entity's Primary Key field.

-Tip You can edit or rename an entity and insert, edit or rename attributes by holding down the Shift key and then clicking the name or attribute.
+- 8. Click the ID domain (do not release your mouse), drag it onto the Customer entity, and then release it just below the entity's name, which is the entity's Primary Key field. - TipYou can edit or rename an entity and insert, edit or rename attributes by holding down the Shift key and then clicking the name or attribute.
 Pressing the Tab key cycles between the entity's name, and primary key and non-primary key fields.
-After naming the field, press Return to insert a new field. primary key fields.
-After naming the field, press keturn to insert a new field.
+After naming the field, press Return to insert a new field.

-Tip If you need to zoom in on the entity to read the entity name and attributes, press F8 to view the Zoom Window, then use the scroll bars of the Zoom Window to center the entity on the Data Model Window.
+TipIf you need to zoom in on the entity to read the entity name and attributes, press F8 to view the Zoom Window, then use the scroll bars of the Zoom Window to center the entity on the Data Model Window.
 Press Shift while rolling the mouse wheel forward to increase the view magnification.
 You can use the Pan tool to reposition the view to better see the entity.

-- 9. In the entity, click ID, the name of the attribute we just created from the ID domain, and change its Attribute Name and Default Column Name properties to CustomerID, as seen in the illustration above.
+- In the entity, click ID, the name of the attribute we just created from the ID domain, and change its Attribute Name and Default Column Name properties to CustomerID, as seen in the illustration above.
 Then click OK. - 10.
-Repeat the process in step 7 and step 8 to populate the Customer entity with the following domains: - o Name and Phone from the Property Domains folder - o Address, City, State, Zip Code from the Address Domains folder. - 11.
+Repeat the process in step 7 and step 8 to populate the Customer entity with the following domains: - Name and Phone from the Property Domains folder - Address, City, State, Zip Code from the Address Domains folder. - 11.
 Drop another entity on the Data Model Window and call it Order. - 12.
 Drag the ID domain onto the Order entity's Primary Key field; change the Attribute and Column name to OrderID. - 13.
 Right-click the Order entity and select Comments. - 14.
-Enter some text in the Comments editor, click Add and then click OK.
+Enter some text in the Comments editor, click Add, and then click OK.
 You can add comments to any database object in the same manner.
-This can be very useful when you want to provide feedback on a model to other users. - 15.
+This feature is useful when you want to provide feedback on a model to other users. - 15.
 Save your data model.
 We will use it in the next session of this tutorial.